List of Marvel Comics characters: U: Ultimus in other media

 Ultimus appears in Marvel Strike Force.

 Ultra Living Brain

-Ultra Living Brain is a fictional character appearing in American comic books published by Marvel Comics.
+Ultra Living Brain is a character appearing in American comic books published by Marvel Comics.
 Created by writer Zeb Wells and artists John Romita Jr. and Ed McGuinness, it first appeared in The Amazing Spider-Man (vol. 6) #6 (July 2022).

-It is a successor to the Living Brain created by Steven Perry to deduce Spider-Man's secret identity.
+It is a successor to the Living Brain created by Steven Petty to deduce Spider-Man's secret identity.
 After accidentally killing Petty, the Ultra Living Brain creates a robotic avatar based on him to interact with the world due to being immobile.